-- rash or sores on the palms of the hands or on the soles of the feet - rash or sores inside the mouth - rash or sores on the genitals or inside or around the anus or rectum - pain or bleeding from the anus or rectum
+- rash or sores on palms of hands, soles of feet or inside the mouth. - rash or sores on genitals or inside or around the anus or rectum. - pain or bleeding from the anus or rectum.

 Who should be tested?

 Individuals with signs and symptoms of mpox, especially those with a high-risk exposure to a person with mpox infection should be tested.
 Contact your health care provider for assessment and testing.
 Individuals who are tested for mpox should self-isolate at home until results are received.